 In 1984, a building committee was formed consisting of Irene Major, Ron Short, Gus Pearl, Alan McIntyre, Ian Dorwood and Paul Navarro.
 Irene Major took on the task of building co-ordinator.
 A permit was obtained, and building commenced.
 The building was financed by the insurance from the old Hall, sale of land (old Hall site) and funds raised (approximately \$40,000 in total).
-Except for bricklaying, the hall was built entirely by voluntary labour with special help from Ian Dorwood to the hall.
-Internal work was finished, and a certificate of occupancy granted.
+Except for bricklaying, the hall was built entirely by voluntary labour with special help from Ian Dorwood.